jayposs/bobb/readme.md

 ### History

 I used the community version of MongoDB for 6 years at a medium sized company and it worked well.
 Because it is such a monster sized product, I always worried something would go wrong and I wouldn't have the foggiest idea what to do.
 It also had a ton of features that were never used.
-Choosing a service like Atlas would have been easy, but there are problems with that solution.
+Choosing a service like Atlas would have been easy, but there were problems with that solution.

 I didn't and still don't see any "simple" database that has the features that were important to me.

 Bobb did not start off as an intentional project.
 I began experimenting with some ideas just out of curiosity and over time, I felt like a real project had emerged.
 I don't consider myself to be knowledgeable enough to create a true database, but IMO Bobb is pretty cool.

-### FYI - How Much Is Too Much
+### FYI - How Much Is Too Much For Your Project

 Based on the following statistics, I would assume Bobb is completely unworthy of consideration, but I post it anyway.

 From SQLite web site:
  As of version 3.42.0 (2023-05-16), the SQLite library consists of approximately 155.8 KSLOC of C code.
 (KSLOC means thousands of "Source Lines Of Code" or, in other words, lines of code excluding blank lines and comments.)
+By comparison, the project has 590 times as much test code and test scripts - 92053.1 KSLOC.

 From DuckDB 1.0.0 announcement:
 There are now over 300 000 lines of C++ engine code, over 42 000 commits and almost 4 000 issues were opened and closed again.

-Checking MongoDB on Github (the underlying key-value engine, WiredTiger, is separate project):
- -mongo/src/mongo/ - 24 sub folders
- -mongo/src/mongo/db - aprox 400 files + 28 sub folders
- -mongo/src/mongo/db/auth - aprox 180 files
- -mongo/src/mongo/db/catalog - aprox 150 files
- -mongo/src/mongo/db/exec - aprox 150 files + 4 sub folders
- -mongo/src/mongo/db/pipeline - aprox 500 files + 6 sub folders
- -mongo/src/mongo/db/query - aprox 250 files + 22 sub folders
- -mongo/src/mongo/db/query/optimizer - 20 files + 4 sub folders
- -mongo/src/mongo/db/query/optimizer/rewrites - 9 files
+According to Gemini AI:
+As of 2025, the MongoDB Server (the core engine) contains approximately 4 to 5 million lines of code in its primary GitHub repository.
+The codebase is highly complex and ...

 ### Using cloc Linux utility, bobb contains:
 ```